 Step 1.
 Download MiniTool Video Converter from its official website and install it on your computer.
 Then run the software.

 Step 3.
-Click the diagonal icon to open the output window.
+Click the Gear icon to open the output window.
 From this window, switch to the Video tab, select an output format like MP4 and choose the desired resolution for the output video.

 Conclusion